2026 Guide to Solar Incentives in Your State

 How to Claim Your Solar Incentives

-2. Confirm your installer is approved for rebates/tax credits (ask for paperwork up front).
+3. Confirm your installer is approved for rebates/tax credits (ask for paperwork up front).
+Solar installers can help streamline the process.

-4. Track status and save documentation for tax season or resale.
+5. Track status with our ROI dashboard and save documentation for tax season or resale.

 Tip: Incentive rules change often—sign up for updates from your state energy office or Shop.Solar.